husnaa-zs/LaundryStreamlining/README.md

-This Laundry Reservation System is a full-stack web application I developed as part of my academic and personal learning journey.
+Developed as part of my academic and personal learning path, this Laundry Reservation System is a full-stack web application.
+It lets people schedule laundry services online with pickup and delivery preferences.
-It allows users to book laundry services online with pickup and delivery options.The project showcases the ability to build a complete solution, including frontend design, backend integration, database management, and third-party API usage — all done with a focus on clean UI/UX and responsive design.
+The project demonstrates the capability to provide a comprehensive solution, encompassing frontend design, backend integration, database administration, and third-party API utilization, all executed with an emphasis on clean UI/UX and responsive design.

 🛠️ Tech Stack